zmitchell/splatter/guide/src/getting_started/platform-specific_setup.md

 - **curl lib dev package**

-  Nannou depends on the `curl-sys` crate.
+  splatter depends on the `curl-sys` crate.
 Some Linux distributions use LibreSSL instead of OpenSSL (such as AlpineLinux, Voidlinux, possibly [others](https://en.wikipedia.org/wiki/LibreSSL#Adoption) if manually installed).